Updated January 1, 1 . AmFam Team

-Current address.
-Keep your address up-to-date with your employers and financial institutions.
+Make sure that you have the correct address on tax-related forms with your employers and financial institutions.
 Remember to include any investments or loans you have with companies outside of your banks and credit unions — they’ll be sending you tax forms, too.

-Keep track of your documents.
 You should have a good idea of who will be sending you documents.
-Stay on top of your paperwork with a checklist so you know if anything is missing.
+Stay on top of your tax paperwork with a checklist so you know if anything is missing.

-Rejected returns.
 If the IRS rejects your tax returns because one has already been filed in your name or under your social security number, it’s time to act quickly.
-Contact the IRS Identity Protection Specialized Unit at 1-800-908-4490.
+Contact the IRS Identity Protection Specialized Unit at 1-800-908-4490

 If you think filing your taxes electronically is safer, you could be right.
 E-filing is fast, convenient and your information is protected — that is if you keep your computer protected.
-The best way to protect your identity during tax time is to be diligent about your computer security all the time.
-Use these tips to maintain year-round security.
+The best way to protect your identity during tax time when e-filing your taxes is to be diligent about your computer security all the time.
+Use these tips to maintain security when filing taxes online.

-Stay up-to-date.
 Keep your operating system and computer protection current.
-It’s a great idea to check them all for updates before you file your taxes, just to be sure you’re using the most modern versions.
+It’s a great idea to check them all for updates before you file your taxes online, just to be sure you’re using the most modern versions.

 One of the most important things to know is that the IRS will never initiate contact with you through unsolicited emails, text messages or any social media.
 If you receive a message from any of these outlets and didn’t first contact the IRS yourself, then it’s a scam and someone is probably trying to commit ID theft.